na86421/override-pydantic-settings/README.md

 settgins.env = "production"
 ```
 However, if you want to change the setting value in each test suite in your test code,
-you need to change the values at the beginning of the test and roll back the values at the end of the test.
+You need to change the values at the beginning of the test and roll back the values at the end of the test.

 ```py
 from app.core.config import settings # Pydantic settings